baejaeho18/blog/_posts/Study/OODP/2024-03-04-[OODP]-compound-types-array-string.md

 <!--more-->

 ### Array
-> a data form that can hold several values, all of one type
+> A data form that can hold several values, all of one type

 ```c++
 int cards[4] = {3, 6, 8, 10};